kingparra/aws-for-jobs/09_-_database_services/notes.rst

 RDS Read Replicas
 -----------------
-Read replicas are read-only copies of your database that recieve updates from your master db asynchronously.
+Read replicas are read-only copies of your database that receive updates from your master db asynchronously.